ansible/ansible/docs/docsite/rst/intro_configuration.rst

 inventory_ignore_extensions
 ===========================

-Coma-separated list of file extension patterns to ignore when Ansible inventory is a directory with multiple sources (static and dynamic)::
+Comma-separated list of file extension patterns to ignore when Ansible inventory is a directory with multiple sources (static and dynamic)::

     inventory_ignore_extensions = ~, .orig, .bak, .ini, .cfg, .retry, .pyc, .pyo